-18. CONCLUSION
+20. CONCLUSION

-- 18.1 Section 9 and Schedule 3 of the 1986 Act empower Cadent "to purchase compulsorily any land (including rights in land) required for any purpose connected with the carrying on of the activities which (Cadent) is authorised by (its) licence to carry on."
-The rights to be acquired pursuant to the Order are also required for the purposes connected with the carrying on of the activities which Cadent is authorised to carry out by the Transporter Licence. - 18.2 The public benefits of the Project substantially outweigh the private rights affected.
-The construction and operation of the Project is in the public interest and is fully supported by UK energy planning policy. - 18.3 Cadent is creating new rights compulsorily as opposed to permanently acquiring land where possible.
-Cadent's approach to the creation of rights follows a proportionate approach in the use of Cadent's powers of compulsory acquisition. - 18.4 Cadent's approach is to only acquire the interests that it requires over the various plots within the Order.
+20.1 Section 9 and Schedule 3 of the 1986 Act empower Cadent "to purchase compulsorily any land (including rights in land) required for any purpose connected with the carrying on of the activities

+- which (Cadent) is authorised by (its) licence to carry on."
+The rights to be acquired pursuant to the Order are also required for the purposes connected with the carrying on of the activities which Cadent is authorised to carry out by the Transporter Licence. - 20.2 The public benefits of the Project substantially outweigh the private rights affected.
+The construction and operation of the Project is in the public interest and is fully supported by UK energy planning policy. - 20.3 Cadent is creating new rights compulsorily as opposed to permanently acquiring land.
+Cadent's approach to the creation of rights follows a proportionate approach in the use of Cadent's powers of compulsory acquisition. - 20.4 Cadent's approach is to only acquire the interests that it requires over the various plots within the Order.
 Not all plots require the same rights, and so Cadent will compulsorily acquire different classes of rights over different plots.
-This also follows a proportionate approach to the use of Cadent's powers of compulsory acquisition. - 18.5 There is a compelling case in the public interest for the exercise of the powers of compulsory acquisition included within the Order. - 18.6 There are no impediments to the implementation of the Order. - 18.7 The Secretary of State should confirm the Order.
+This also follows a proportionate approach to the use of Cadent's powers of compulsory acquisition. - There is a compelling case in the public interest for the exercise of the powers of compulsory acquisition included within the Order. - 20.6 There are no impediments to the implementation of the Order. - 20.7 Ofgem has been consulted and has submitted its formal consultation response to the Secretary of State on 13 August 2023.
+Ofgem have not raised any objections to the Order.
+Ofgem have confirmed that Cadent will have sufficient funding to meet the implementation and land acquisition/compulsory purchase compensation costs associated with the Project as and when required (including any advance payments). - 20.8 The Secretary of State should confirm the Order.